Nash Codes for Noisy Channels: Introduction

-Game-theoretic models of communication have been used in the study of language.
-Lewis (1969) describes language as a ``convention'' with mappings between states and signals, and argues that these should be bijections.
-Nowak and Krakauer (1999) use evolutionary game theory to show how languages may evolve from ``noisy'' mappings; W\"arneryd (2003) shows that only bijections are evolutionary stable.
-However, even ambiguous sender mappings (where one signal is used for more than one state) together with a mixed receiver population may be ``neutrally stable'' (Pawlowitsch, 2008); the randomized receiver strategy can be seen as noise.
-Blume and Board (2009) use the noisy channel to model vagueness in communication.
+Blume and Board (2013) use the noisy channel to model vagueness in communication.
 Lipman (2009) discusses how vagueness can arise even for coinciding interests of sender and receiver.
-Ambiguous signals arise when the set of messages is smaller than the set of states, which may reflect communication costs for the sender (J\"ager, Koch-Metzger, and Riedel, 2011).
-For the sender-receiver game with a noisy binary channel, Hern\'andez, Urbano, and Vila (2010a) describe the equilibria for a specific code that can serve as a ``universal grammar''; the explicit receiver strategy allows to characterize the equilibrium payoff.
+Ambiguous signals arise when the set of messages is smaller than the set of states, which may reflect communication costs for the sender (see J\"ager, Koch-Metzger, and Riedel, 2011, and the discussion in Sobel 2012).
+For the sender-receiver game with a noisy binary channel, Hern\'andez, Urbano, and Vila (2012) describe the equilibria for a specific code that can serve as a ``universal grammar''; the explicit receiver strategy allows to characterize the equilibrium payoff.

 Noise in communication is relevant to models of persuasion, where the sender wants to induce the receiver to take an action.
 Glazer and Rubinstein (2004; 2006) study binary receiver actions; the sender may reveal limited information about the state of nature as ``evidence''.
 The optimal way to do so is a receiver-optimal mechanism.
 In a more general setting, Kamenica and Gentzkow (2011) allow the sender to commit to a strategy that selects a message for each state, assuming the receiver's best response using Bayesian updating; the sender may generate noise by selecting the message at random.
 Subject to a certain Bayesian consistency requirement, the sender can commit to her best possible strategy.